Vector Area Zonal Stats Tutorial

 ax = simple_aoi.plot(ax=ax, facecolor="none", edgecolor=["r", "g", "b"])

-The red,green,blue outlines are the 3 regions of interest (aoi) while the orange,brown, purple areas are the data areas.
+The red, green, and blue outlines are the 3 regions of interest (AOI) while the orange, brown, and purple areas are the data areas.

 empty_aoi_results = azs.create_area_zonal_stats(simple_aoi, simple_data)